Bourges: Events

+Bourges was chosen as a European capital of culture for 2028.

 Transport

-The Bourges station offers direct railway connections to Orléans, Tours, Lyon and several regional destinations.
+The Bourges station offers direct railway connections to Orléans, Tours, Lyon, Paris, Nantes and several regional destinations.
 The A71 motorway connects Bourges with Orléans and Clermont-Ferrand.
 Bourges Airport is a small regional airport.
+The nearest major airports are Clermont-Ferrand Auvergne Airport, located 185 km south and Lyon–Saint-Exupéry Airport, located 319 km south east.

 Sport and recreation

-Bourges' principal football team are Bourges Football 18.
+Bourges' principal football team was the now dissolved Bourges Football 18.
 It is also home to the women's basketball club CJM Bourges Basket, which has won multiple titles in domestic and European basketball.

-Bourges XV is the premier rugby team in the region, currently playing in French National Division, Federal 3.
+Bourges XV is a rugby team in the region, playing in French National Division, Federal 3.